Tara Isabel Dee Lago (She/Her)

 Research Scholar, Columbia University

-Hi!
-I am a rising Junior at Columbia College majoring in Cognitive Science and Visual Arts.
-As part of the 2024 Laidlaw cohort, this summer, I am deeply interested in the intersections of psychology, culture, and the arts.
-I will specifically focus on understanding the role of forgiveness in Asian American communities.
+Hi everyone!
+I am a rising Senior at Columbia College majoring in Cognitive Science and Visual Arts.
+As part of the 2024 Laidlaw cohort, I am deeply interested in the intersections of psychology, social anthropology, and the arts.
+My first summer specifically focused on understanding the role of forgiveness within Korean American communities.
+This second summer, I am working at the Gardens, Libraries, and Museums (GLAM) at the University of Oxford to support with their community engagement team.
+My work includes creating more accessibility for the elderly and people with disabilities, and also using the archives to spotlight individuals who overcame adversity to promote mental well-being amongst youth.

 Sebastian Verrelli